lucidmachine/ericslenk.com/content/blog/personal-goals-review-2019-11-25.md

 * Response: Scour the Internet for a new recipe.
 Write up its salient details.
 Print it out.
 * Reward: Eat a small dark chocolate bar.

+## Bedtime Routine
+This old trope.
+It was one of my more beneficial habits while I was at it, so I'm gonna rebuild it.
+I'm reading [Flow: The Psychology of Optimal Experience](https://openlibrary.org/books/OL7284452M/Flow) and drinking chai tea.
+### Habit
+* Cue: Dinner's finished.
+* Response: Pack for the next day.
+Brush my teeth.
+Grab a tasty beverage.
+Read in bed.
+Go to sleep.
+* Reward: Read a fun book and drink a tasty beverage.

 # Projects

 ## Car Shopping